khaledh/bitflow/60_load_dummy_kernel.md

 ### Create a dummy kernel

-Let's copy our boot sector code to a new file and modify a bit to be our dummy kernel:
+Let's copy our boot sector code to a new file and modify a bit to be our dummy kernel[^2]:

+[^2]: Once we start declaring and referring to symbols in our kernel, we'll need to let the assembler know its origin address, i.e. set the `org` directive.
+I'm leaving this out until we need it.

 ```
 ;   kernel.asm